How to Create Product Attributes That Sell

 This is where compound attributes (height x width x depth) come in handy.
 This pattern is particularly relevant, for example, for furniture or building materials manufacturers.

-7. Restrict access to attributes
+7. Restrict Access to Attributes

 Managing product information involves at least a few groups, such as catalog admins, suppliers, or external agencies.